DelRiscoAriel/FreelancerWebsiteProject/README.md

-# 🧾 Freelancer Invoice & Time Tracker – Backend (Django)
+# 🧾 Freelancer Invoice & Time Tracker

 A full-featured freelance business tool that helps independent professionals log time, generate invoices, and manage clients—all in one clean, easy-to-use system.
 This project was built using Django and Django REST Framework, with PDF generation.